rakeshbala/MacDeskClean/README.md

 Instructions:
-Download, open and save as application.
+Download, open with apple script editor and save as application.
 On running the script all files on Desktop will be moved to a folder on Desktop:

+This is a work in progress.
+Expect more flexibility later.

 Folder structure created and file types included: